Remote Learning Action Plan 2020/21

 This meets the expectations set out in the DfE guidance ‘Remote Education Support:

-The school will set work through Microsoft Teams and indicate through the centralised management and communication app, EdulinkOne, that a task has been set.
+The school will set work through Microsoft Teams.
 This Remote Learning Action Plan will be placed on a Remote Learning Tab under the Parents & Carers section of the school website.

 The Remote Learning action plan aims are to:

 - provide guidance for data protection and safeguarding

 - maintain an ambitious, broad and balanced curriculum that is aligned with in-school provision and uses high quality resources whilst providing timely feedback